-Sexual Exposure Charge
+Sexual Exposure Charge in Victoria

 If you have been charged with wilful and obscene exposure in Victoria, or sexual exposure as it is now called in Victoria, you are at risk of receiving a criminal conviction, a fine, and/or a prison sentence and being put on the sex offence register if you are found guilty in a Victorian Court.